Overview and Map Details for

 Romero Canyon Road

-Description The Romero Canyon Road is an old fire road that has become overgrown and is now mostly single track.
-It is a fairly steady climb for just over 6 miles and then there is a half mile downhill to the Romero Saddle at the junction of Camino Cielo and Murietta Juncal Road, two dirt roads.
-The trail up is slightly rocky but mostly firm.
-About 4.3 miles from the bottom the road is crossed by the Romero Trail in the shade of a huge tree.
-There are great views of the ocean on the way up (on the way down most people are going too fast or are being bounced around too much to pay attention to the view) and you occasionally see a paraglider sailing on the updrafts.
+Description The Romero Canyon Road is an old fire road that climbs steadily from Bella Vista Drive for just over 6 miles before heading down for a half mile to the Romero Saddle at the junction of Camino Cielo and Murietta Juncal Road, two dirt roads.
+About 4.3 miles from the bottom the road is crossed by the Romero Cyn Trail in the shade of a huge tree.
+There isnn't much shade, but there are great views to the ocean on the way up and you occasionally see a paraglider sailing on the updrafts.
 At the top, there is a widening of the trail and an overgrown trail straight ahead.
 The road turns to the right and heads downhill.

 Length (miles)